solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 1. How does your solution provide unified authentication, such as across SQL and Spark workloads?

 2. How is access to data authorized for data stored in Azure Data Lake Store gen 2?
-In SQL Pool databases?
+In Azure Synapse SQL databases?

 3. One of WWI's challenges is that while multiple departments might be able to query a given table, what data they should be allowed to see depends on their department or role within the company.
 How could your solution support this?
 You should suggest three options.